sprintly/Sprintly-GitHub/README.md

 Once the installation is complete, run `sprintly` from any directory to get started.
 If you have never used the tool before, it will walk you through adding your Sprint.ly credentials:

 	$ sprintly
-	Config not found.
 	Creating config...
-	Enter sprint.ly account (email): user@company.com
+	Enter sprint.ly username (email): user@company.com
 	Enter sprint.ly API Key: 3536bae19bacd16831fb5100b13e34d2
+	Enter default sprint.ly product id (117 - Company, 129 - Secret): 117
 	Configuration successfully created.

+*Note: you will only be asked to enter a sprint.ly product id if you have more than one product.*

 To update `sprintly`, type `sudo sprintly --update`.
-Note: if you are updating `sprintly`, you may see a warning:
+When updating, you will see a warning:

 	$ sudo sprintly --update
 	Downloading latest version of sprintly tool from GitHub...